vickymolokh/between_abyssal_skies/README.md

 The setting lore of the world Between Abyssal Skies.

-The materials can be viewed in readable form [at the main page](https://vickymolokh.github.io/between_abyssal_skies/).
+The materials can be viewed in readable form [at the main page online](https://vickymolokh.github.io/between_abyssal_skies/), or by opening [index.html](./index.html) locally.

 See the [LICENSE.md](./LICENSE.md) file for appropriate info before downloading the raw files.